sendgrid/docs/content/docs/ui/sending-email/index-suppressions.md

 <call-out type="warning">

-Each email you send to a suppressed address will consume one email from your account.
+Each email you attempt to send to a suppressed address will consume one email from your account.

 </call-out>

 ## 	Managing Unsubscribes

 Managing unsubscribes is key to getting maximum email delivery.
-If your customers have an easy way to tell you that they’d like to stop receiving your email, instead of using the spam button, it will give you valuable insights without affecting your reputation.
+If your recipients have an easy way to tell you that they’d like to stop receiving your email, instead of using the spam button, it will give you valuable insights without affecting your reputation.

 SendGrid has three different ways of processing unsubscribes depending on how you’re sending mail.
 If you use [Subscription Tracking]({{root_url}}/ui/sending-email/subscription-tracking/), recipients can unsubscribe from all of the emails you’re sending.
 As a transactional mail user, you also have the option to create unsubscribe groups for your transactional templates using Advanced Suppression Management.
 Alternatively, if you’re sending Marketing Campaigns, recipients can unsubscribe from specific types of emails that they’d rather not receive anymore, also known as [Unsubscribe Groups]({{root_url}}/ui/sending-email/unsubscribe-groups/).